Successful research venture within AI

 Scientific publications: Researchers within CAISR have collaborated with representatives in 27 different countries in the production of scientific articles.
 Publications that have been produced within CAISR are cited somewhat lower than the corresponding research in Sweden and at a Nordic level.
 However, a higher citation impact is achieved compared to other OECD countries.
 13 percent of the publications are among the 10 percent most cited in each field, and 16 percent of the publications are published in the top 10 percent of the highest ranked journals.

-The report from Damvad is presented by the Knowledge Foundation in a video in Swedish (the analysis of CAISR starts 33 minutes into the clip).
+The report from Damvad is presented by the Knowledge Foundation in a video in Swedish External link, opens in new window. (the analysis of CAISR starts 33 minutes into the clip).

 In addition to Damvad's evaluation, CAISR's management commissioned an external reviewer to evaluate CAISR’s value for the industry through interviews with the partner companies.
 The companies were generally satisfied with the cooperation with CAISR.
 No major changes were proposed regarding the direction of research or the type of activities.
 They were impressed by the researchers' expertise and positive attitude to collaborate with companies.
 Several organisations emphasised that concrete results are an important value in the collaboration with CAISR.
 As the researchers work with real data and systems, new services and patents have been developed.